intelligolabs/CoIN/README.md

 ## :black_nib: Citation

-If you use AIUTA in your research, please use the following BibTeX entry.
+If you use CoIN in your research, please use the following BibTeX entry.

 ```
 @misc{taioli2025coin,